The Recording Library of West Texas

 We are committed to remaining at the forefront of technological developments in order to deliver our services to all.
 Our RLWT radio station is available for listening on the iPhone, iPod Touch, and iPad.
 Click to listen to live RLWT radio today!

 We offer our works in a number of formats to reach the widest possible audience.
-Our work doesn’t just office visually impaired services.
+Our work doesn’t just offer visually impaired services.
 The Recording Library of West Texas has dyslexia services & other learning disabilities services.
 We also offer senior services in Midland, TX.

 Our services are free of charge, regardless of age, gender, race, religious affiliation or socio-economic level.